Best Tech Stack for Building a Discord Bot as a Solo Developer

 Library: Discord.js

-Discord.js v14 is the current stable version and it's excellent.
+Discord.js v14 is the current stable line, sitting at 14.26.4 on npm at the time of writing.
+It's excellent.
 The builders pattern for creating slash commands, embeds, and components is clean and type-safe.
 Here's what I like about it.

 The command handler pattern is well-established.
 Create a commands/ directory, put each command in its own file with a data property (the slash command definition) and an execute function, and load them dynamically on startup.
 Every serious Discord.js bot follows this pattern, and there are countless tutorials and examples to reference.